linas/archeo/atoms/catalog/README-sensory.md

 understand how to apply a neural net to solve the narrow scope of issues in this project (the narrow scope being to identify corrupted files.)

+### Nuts & Bolts
+What am I actually doing?

+I've hand-designed an Atomese representation for file system data and snapshots of properties.
+This is because I know that URL's are suitable object identifiers (OID), and what file properites are.
+I'd like to have AI automation for property discovery and for the discovery of OID's.

+I'm hand-converting the Atomese representation into a python representation.
+This is beccause the python flask webui system expects python dictionaries and not Atomese.
+Both the python dicts and the Atomese contain "the same info", just in different systems.
+I would like for this to be automated.

+Automation of Atomese->python dict conversion requires a very uniform API to be given to the Atomese properties: they really do have to be "flat", or else the conversion fails.
+This converter is again hand-engineered, and it is not clear how to use AI automation to generate the required code.
+Any kind of hand-built automation tool suffers from multiple
+defects:
+* It is hard to build, because the abstraction levels ar high up and hard to master.
+* It is hard to debug, because mistakes at high abstraction layers cause failures whose signatures are hard to trace back to the failing code.
+* It is fragile, in that minor changes can create hard-to-debug bugs.
+* It is intellectually isolated.
+No human is reading what I write here, It is even less likelikely that anyone will look at the automated converter, understand why it is needed, what it does, and how to use it to solve their own special problem using this generic tool.
+  That is, the audience is too small.
+The audience is of one: me.

+I have poor control of search and siplay parameters.
+For example: duplicates are shown, when there are 2 or more of something.
+The number 2 is a paramter and its hard-coded.
+Exposing it in the web page is a pain in the neck: one moer thing to wire up and connect, one more thing to explain.
+I'd like to have AI automated wiring.

+Another example is the max number of items to display.
+Right now, this is unbounded, leading to poor performance when there are thousands of objects to display.
+Again, this is a control parameter that needs to be wired into place.

+It needs to be wired in two different ways: narrowly, into the GUI, and generically, as part of the control system for performing AtomSpace queries.
+This is again the "engineering trap": I am carefully hand-crafting a specific system, having specific controls.
+There are two parts to this
+engineering:

+* I have to think of what I want (e.g. control the max number of displayed files in a table)
+* I have to implement the code to add this control.

+The second bullet is interesting, because the implementation of this code is a mostly mechanical process.
+I have to know what files to edit, what structures to touch, but, to a large degree, its "do it the same way that the other controls are done".

+The second bullet is already abstracted in the MVC Model-View-Controller paradigm.
+I don't want to hand-implement the desired MVC at each stage, I want to automated the production of the MVC linkage.